hive-engine/steemsmartcontracts-wiki/Database-API.md

 }
 ```

- ## 4.  find a record in a table
+ ## 4. Find a record in a table
-Similarly to MongoDB, to find a record we will be using two different methods:
+Similarly to MongoDB, to find a record, we will be using two different methods:

- `findOne(params: object) returns the object found if it exists, null otherwise`
+ `findOne(params: object) returns the object found if it exists, null if otherwise`

   `find(params: object) returns an array of objects that match (empty array of no results)`